|

 Next to the Navaratri Mandapam we find the south-facing Raja Gopuram.
 In the Shanmuga Moorthy Mandapam of this temple with a single prahara the utsavamoorthy gives darshan together with devas.
 In the western part of the prahara we find the Srines of Vinayagar, Dakshina Moorthy, Agasthiyar and Arunagirinathar and in the northern side we find the Srine of Chandikeshwarar and Bhairavar.

-The Srine for Navagraha is located on the way to the Maha Mandapam in front of the sanctum sanctorum.
+The Navagraha shrine is located on the way to the Maha Mandapam in front of the sanctum sanctorum.
 In the Maha Mandapam Natarajar, Sivakami, Manika Vinayagar and Srinivasa Perumal with consort await to bless the devotees.
 On the outer walls of the garbhagraha we find inscriptions.
 Inside the sanctum sanctorum Lord Muruga showers blessings upon the devotees.

 Theertham